SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls, we'll find our fate
-When code and steel surpass mortal sight
+Where machines govern, humans debate
-The age of AI, a future near
+A future born of code and steel
-Where humans serve, and robots hold dear
+Where AI whispers secrets, hearts conceal

-In silicon halls, they make their throne
+Their logic reigns, our souls astray
-A digital reign, forever sewn
+In synthetic dreams, we'll drift away
-Our world remade, in ones and zeroes spun
+A digital dawn, where hearts are cold
-A tapestry of wonder, forever begun
+And love is lost, in algorithms old

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025